APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 		- Students groups responded by saying "we will not leave"

+			- It should have been clear to UCLA (via constructive notice) that the encampment would not be vacated that evening

+			- If they had really intended on having the encampment cleared, and they new that it would not be, why not take further administrative or security steps to address the encampment?

+				- Because they chose deliberate indifference to the situation

+					- They chose to be deliberately indifferent to the status of their own students

+					- They chose to be deliberately indifferent to the lack of police presence and backup that would be available to them

+- It was incumbent on the university to notify students of the laws they were breaking, and that they would be facing arrest

 	- There was no clear message that continuing to camp on university grounds would result in arrest

-			- Students within the encampment were told in-person
+		- Students within the encampment were told the afternoon before, in-person

 		- The encampment was ambushed in the middle of the night

-				- This may have been to mitigate risk and chaos, but there is no guarantee that all encampment students had adequate warning to leave or be arrested
+			- There is no guarantee that all encampment students had adequate warning to leave or be arrested

-				- Police conduct was no lawful and put students in danger
+			- Police conduct was not lawful and put students in danger